Scientists Explore The Possibility Of Life Hidden Inside The Clouds Of Venus

 — Phys.org (@physorg_com) March 30, 2018

-The idea of life existing high up in the clouds of Venus was first posited by Carl Sagan and Harold Morowitz in 1967 and was later suggested by Mark Bullock and David Grinspoon.
-Between the years 1962 and 1978, different probes were sent to the planet which showed that 25 to 27 miles up into Venus’s atmosphere it would not be out of the realm of possibility if the planet were to harbor microbial life in these areas.
+The idea of life existing high up in the clouds of Venus was first posited by Carl Sagan and Harold Morowitz in 1967, and was later suggested by Mark Bullock and David Grinspoon.
+Between the years 1962 and 1978, different probes were sent to the planet which showed that 25 to 27 miles up into Venus’s atmosphere, it would not be out of the realm of possibility if the planet were to harbor microbial life in these areas.

 Sanjay Limaye was enthusiastic about the idea of further exploring the idea of life in the clouds of Venus after discussions with the University of Zielona’s Grzegorz Słowik, who told him that Earth had bacteria that contained light-absorbing properties, which appeared to be very much like dark patches that have been spotted high up in Venus’s clouds.
 Upon exploring these dark patches on Venus further, it was discovered that these were indeed light-absorbing particles like sulfuric acid, although the other particles seen were not known.